 Redevelopment of the Aquarium du Québec parking lots

-Aquarium du Québec is proposing a parking lot redevelopment project that is well integrated into the environment and that promotes public and active transportation along with the safety of visitors, featuring a visual signature worthy of a gateway to the national capital.
+Aquarium du Québec is proposing a new project for the redevelopment of its parking lots, which will be well integrated into their environment, while promoting public and active transportation and visitor safety, with a visual signature worthy of a gateway to the nation's capital.

 Perspective of the proposed site development © Sépaq